Tom Read Wilson

-Thomas Read Wilson (born 12 November 1986) is an English television personality, actor and singer.
-After studying at the Royal Academy of Music, he appeared in an array of musical theatre productions and was a contestant on the fifth series of The Voice UK.
-Since 2016, he has served as the receptionist and client co-ordinator on the E4 reality series Celebs Go Dating.
-In 2021, he was the runner-up on Celebrity Best Home Cook and in 2025, he appeared on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!.
+Thomas Read Wilson (born 12 November 1986) is an English television presenter, author, actor and singer.
+He is best known as the client coordinator on the E4 reality television series; Celebs Go Dating.
+In 2021, he was the runner-up on Celebrity Best Home Cook.
+In 2025, he was the runner-up on the twenty-fifth series of I'm A Celebrity...
+Get Me Out of Here!.

 Early life

-Thomas Read Wilson was born in Berkshire on 12 November 1986.
-He is the son, grandson and great-grandson of teachers who taught at Bradfield College, which he subsequently attended before studying at Pangbourne College.
+Read Wilson was born in Berkshire, on 12 November 1986.
+He is the son, grandson and great-grandson of teachers who taught at Bradfield College, where he lived while studying at Pangbourne College.
 Whilst studying at Rose Bruford College, one of his teachers, who also taught at the Royal Academy of Music, recommended their musical theatre course, which Read Wilson embarked on in 2010.

-Career
+Acting career

-After his departure from the Royal Academy of Music in 2011, Read Wilson appeared in several pantomimes including Sleeping Beauty, Alice in Wonderland and The Cat in the Hat.
-He also appeared in concert with the Fingask Follies and portrayed Bill Yorke in the play Sweet Revenge.
-In February 2016, Read Wilson auditioned for the fifth series of The Voice UK in which he sang "Accentuate The Positive" in the sixth blind auditions episode; however, he failed to receive a turn from the coaches.
+After his departure from the Royal Academy of Music in 2011, Read Wilson began performing in pantomimes including; Alice in Wonderland, Sleeping Beauty and The Cat in the Hat.
+He also appeared in concert with the Fingask Follies and made his West End debut in 2015, portraying Bill Yorke in the play; Sweet Revenge.

+In May 2023, it was announced that he would play the role of Squidward, in the musical Spongebob SquarePants.